Geometric invariants of locally compact groups: the homotopical perspective: Introduction

 Section~\ref{sec:basics} introduces and states basic properties of the sets~$\TopS^n$.
 The definition relies on a filtration of a certain simplicial set, and we provide characterizations in terms of a few alternative filtrations, which will be useful at various points in the article.

 In Section~\ref{sec:classicalsigma}, we restrict our attention to discrete groups~$G$, with the aim of comparing our $\TopS^n(G)$ with Renz's $\Sigma^n(G)$.
 We begin by recalling the basic definitions given by Renz.
-Then, we establish a version of Brown's criterion for characters (Theorem~\ref{thm:brownforchars_intro}) and use it to prove that our theory recovers the classical theory of $\Sigma$-sets (Theorem~\ref{thm:sigmasmatch_intro}).
+Then, we establish an analogue of the free version of Brown's Criterion for characters (Proposition~\ref{prop:brownforchars_free}) and use it to prove that our theory recovers the classical theory of $\Sigma$-sets (Theorem~\ref{thm:sigmasmatch_intro}).
+At the end of the section, we prove the stronger version of Brown's Criterion for characters stated in Theorem~\ref{thm:brownforchars_intro}.

 Sections \ref{sec:sigma1} and \ref{sec:sigma2} introduce, respectively, the notions of a generating set and of a presentation of a group~$G$ ``along a character $\chi \colon G\to \RR$'', and use them to give more hands-on descriptions of $\TopS^1(G)$~and~$\TopS^2(G)$.
 In particular, we recover the definitions given by Kochloukova, establishing Theorem~\ref{thm:Koch_intro}.